 So take a deep breath and read my advice, and the 5 questions to ask yourself when you take on the declutter books mission.

-If I had to sum it up though, it is that books are meant to be read, not just collect dust.
+is that books are meant to be read, not just collect dust.
 So if you don't read them and plan to read them, you need to let the go to someone who will read them.

 The Process For Sorting & Purging Books

 To do this mission first get your supplies ready.
 In this case those supplies are pretty simple.
 It is one (or more) boxes to hold the books you decide you want to declutter from your home.